jabbermouth/blog/docs/Technology/Tutorials/2021/2021-02-19-Getting-Ansible-running-from-a-Windows-10-machine.md

 sudo apt install ansible -y
 ```

-You can then confirm it’s installed by running the following command:
+You can then confirm it's installed by running the following command:

 ```bash
 ansible --version